Start-Up Blog Post 1 - For aspiring entrepreneurs...

 THIS IS AN ADVERTISEMENT FOR LEGAL SERVICES

-As a lawyer, I represent many start-ups and small businesses in all the trials (pun fully intended) and perils that come with small business ownership.
+As a lawyer, I represent many start-ups and small businesses in all the trials (pun intended) and perils that come with small business ownership.
 I also created and run my own solo law practice, so I have first-hand experience at both owning a small business and counseling fellow business owners.
 At a fundamental level, I “get” practical business concerns and look for practical answers.

-Right now, I’m at a crossroad many entrepreneurs have been at before: I have an idea for a new business, and I want to pursue it.
+Right now, I’m at a crossroad many entrepreneurs have been at before: I have an idea for a new side/hobby business, and I want to pursue it.
 I’m writing this blog post series as a guide for entrepreneurs who have an initial business idea, but don’t know how to make that idea into a reality.
 I hope that this blog series outlining my journey starting a new business serves as a guide for others in their business endeavors!

 So here’s my story: